vseslavcharodei/tftp-monitor/README.md

 **Create CronJob resource that will execute script that is added to ConfigMap:**
 ```
-# API version where cronjobs were introduced should be specified here:
+# API version where cronjobs are introduced should be specified here:
 # https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/ (see FEATURE STATE)
 apiVersion: batch/v1beta1
 # Kind name to Create CronJob resource